 - This investment enhances child and family healing journeys in ways that reduce pressure on the children and families, and saves costs to families and society in the future.

-Every Child Forever is based on the belief that no child experiencing trauma from abuse and neglect should be abandoned.
+Every Child Forever is based on the belief that no child experiencing trauma from neglect and abuse should be abandoned.

 The goal is to reintegrate children into loving families who are empowered to continue a child’s healing journey.

 Sadly, some children need new families to heal over time.
 Foster care and adoption are important solutions for many children, and Tennyson will continue to ally with service providers and government to link kids in need with loving families so that they can be cared for forever.

 That said, we know that finding loving parents through foster care and adoption becomes harder for children entering adolescence.
 The decrease in adoption rates for children who turn 13 is alarming, and this mean that far too many children reach a stage in their healing where their family options are constrained.
 According to Denver DHS, a kid’s potential to be adopted declines dramatically as they get older.
 A recent report shows that only 33% of 6-year-olds get adopted, but that this percentage drops to as low as 13% when they reach 10 years-old.

 Children “age-out” of the “system” alone, feeling unwanted and abandoned yet again.

 Tennyson will work with governments and service providers to create new options for children whose options for adoption and foster care dwindle as they age.
 We will explore new pathways for kids with an eye on helping children “age through” instead of “age out” of the system.
 We will work with others to ensure that kids who pass through Tennyson are prepared for independence should they no longer have options to reintegrate with families.